zentralpro/JNUC2020_Slides_ExtraLinks/README.md

 OpenID Connect is a layer build on top of the OAuth 2.0 protocol.

-This section strives to give a concise overview to the OpenID Connect protocol in relation to Jamf Connect _(examples: Azure as IdP)_.
+This section strives to give a concise overview to the OpenID Connect protocol in relation to Jamf Connect _(all examples: Azure used as IdP)_.

 ## OAuth 2.0